edgesite/desktop/README.md

 # Desktop

-Java desktop functions.
+Java && Go desktop functions.
 Have you tried to find user default Download folder using java?
 If so, you would find this library very helpful.

 ## Example Desktop Folders